PG&E plan offers billions to victims, others after wildfires

 PG&E is under deadline pressure to emerge from bankruptcy by June 2020 in order to participate in a state wildfire fund to help California’s major utilities pay out future claims as climate change makes wildfires across the U.S. West more frequent and more destructive.

+An attorney for the committee of wildfire victims involved in the bankruptcy case said she believes they are owed far more, and will urge the committee to oppose the plan.

+“Huge disappointment in their attitude toward compensating victims of the fires,” Cecily Dumas said.

-San Francisco leaders further complicated the restructuring plan by offering on Sunday to buy pieces of PG&E’s assets for $2.5 billion so the city can run parts of the power system on its own.
+The plan’s filing came three days after San Francisco leaders offered to buy pieces of PG&E’s assets for $2.5 billion so the city can run parts of the power system on its own.

 Mayor London Breed and City Attorney Dennis Herrera said in a statement that the offer was “competitive, fair and equitable” and would lead to financial stability for the beleaguered investor-owned utility.